algotrade-course/Group7/README.md

     - If $P_t<$ Key support level with $V_t>$ 1.5 $\cdot$ Average Volume (20), open a short position.

+- **Take Profit:**

+  - Close the Mean Reversion position when the price reverts to SMA(50) or achieves a profit of 5 points.

+  - Close the Momentum position when the price moves 10 points in the breakout direction.

+- **Stop Loss:**

+  - Close the Mean Reversion position if the price moves 5 points further away from SMA(50).

+  - Close the Momentum position if the breakout fails and price returns to its previous range (stop loss at -4 points).

+- **End-of-day Close:**

+  - No positions remain overnight.

+  - If there are open positions at the ATC (At-the-Close) session, close them using an ATC order.

 - **Trade size:** 1 contract per position.

 # 3. Data